perty/elm-clock/README.md

 # elm-clock
-A clock using Elm and SVG.
+An analog clock that adjusts its size.
+Written in Elm and SVG.

 ## About
-The clock demonstrates how to get the local time zone and using SVG to draw.
+Demonstrates how to get the local time zone and using SVG to draw a clock.
+Also, shows how to adjust the size of the clock to the initial viewport and follow resize events.

+## Size adjustment

+The `init` method creates two tasks, one to get the time zone and one to get the initial viewport.

+The `subscription` function has a related job in that every second the time of day is updated.
+It also subscribes to `onResize` events so that the clock resize itself accordingly.

+Since the clock is round, it will adjust to the lesser of width and height.

 ## Clock face